user52/developer.snip.it/content/snips.md

 # Snips

-## Retrieving the snips in a folder
+## Retrieving the snips in a collection

 	[GET] /folders/:folder/snips